Popular search terms:

 What do I need to know?

-The Protecting Americans From Tax Hikes (PATH) Act made the following changes, which became effective for the 2017 filing season, to help prevent revenue loss due to identity theft and refund fraud related to fabricated wages and withholdings:
+The Protecting Americans From Tax Hikes (PATH) Act made the following changes, which became effective for the 2017 (and future) filing season, to help prevent revenue loss due to identity theft and refund fraud related to fabricated wages and withholdings:

 • The IRS may not issue a credit or refund to you before February 15, if you claim the Earned Income Tax Credit (EITC) or Additional Child Tax Credit (ACTC) on your tax return.